Riyayadav0311/To-do-app/README.md

 - ⏰ Automatically deletes tasks the next day
 - 🔔 Sends 2–3 daily notifications (morning, afternoon, and night)
 - 🎉 Lottie animation popup: "Wow!
 You did it!" when you complete a task
-- 💾 Data persistence using local storage *(SharedPreferences or SQLite)*

 Author - Riya Yadav